25th January 2021

 IPRT noted that, as prison numbers increased, so did the risk of COVID outbreaks, putting more staff and prisoners at risk.

-A key-findings of ‘PIPS 2020’ was that little progress was made in addressing mental health in prison.
+A key-finding of ‘PIPS 2020’ was that little progress was made in addressing mental health in prison.

 “One of the biggest failures of the State in terms of caring for the most vulnerable is the continued practice of incarcerating people with severe mental illness in prison because of a lack of access to community hospitals or space in the Central Mental Hospital.
 In any given month through the first half of 2020, there were anything from 21-33 very unwell people incarcerated.